eshwar7565/CS359-PROJECT/README.md

 ## Available Scripts

-Pull this repository using git to you local machine using [git clone](https://github.com/eshwar7565/CS359-PROJECT.git) \
+Pull this repository using git to you local machine using [git clone](https://github.com/eshwar7565/CS359-PROJECT.git). \

-cd  CS359-PROJECT

-In the project directory, you can run:
+- Open terminal and cd to project folder :

+- then :
+	npm  install
+- then :
+	  Make sure you create the server for your db and configure the port number.
+- then :
+	  npm start

 ### `npm start`